 The venue can be a powerful tool to shape the theme of your big day.
 Getting married at a 17th Century Italian villa or a mod hotel in Palm Springs?
 A place with architectural significance can instantly give your wedding a vintage vibe.
 Embrace the era in which your venue was built (or was inspired by) and accentuate it.
 For instance, add plenty of fabric draping, jewel tones, and candlelight to an ancient stone castle to emphasize its regal appeal, or decorate with movie reels and serve up a candy bar to play up a retro movie theater.

 For a wedding that would turn as many heads a few centuries ago as it does today, consider vintage wedding decor inspired by the Victorian era, or the latter half of the 19th century.
 Bring in parasols for the ladies, top hats for the men, and be prepared to don a corset.
 As for vintage wedding decor, choose roses for floral arrangements, elegant gold table decor, and fine china dinnerware.
-Don’t skimp on stationery, either—embrace traditional calligraphy and ivory paper to signal your theme from the start.
+Don’t skimp on stationery, either.
+For your vintage save the dates and invitations, embrace traditional calligraphy and ivory paper to signal your theme from the start.
 To end the night in true Victorian fashion, make your exit in a horse-drawn carriage to cheers from guests as you give a regal wave goodbye.

 It’s hard to find a full set of truly vintage china—pieces break or go missing over time—so it’s only right that a vintage themed wedding should have mismatched dishes.
 There are plenty of vintage rental companies today that make this easy.
 They offer a wide selection of colors and styles in everything from chargers to wine glasses that will make mixing and matching both simple and fun.
 This eclectic table display will not only give your wedding a proper vintage feel, but also make each place setting especially unique.